iambrj/notes/hyderabad-course/lecture-notes.md

     Court chronicles, (not Firishta), multidisciplinary approach history, look at inscriptions, look at coins, depend heavily on written sources.
 Look at a variety of sources/evidence and asses on based on that.
 Legend of Bhagmati

+# 29/01/20201

+- Courtesan vs prostitute
+- Colonial Victorian values, unable to understand local concepts.
+- Honored & privilege life, although not "normal"
+- Do not pollute your evidence to support your conclusions in historical research
+- Singlehood, sexual activity, financial independence : makes society uncomfortable
+- challenge norms
+- Cultural capital : status given to people educated in music, dance etc
+- Essence of masculinity in her poetry
+- Cannot use poetry about transparent sources of information about her life